bravepickle/deliveryman/README.md

 ## Features

 ## TODO
-- [ ] Swagger config documentation
+- [ ] Swagger config documentation.
-- [ ] Remove symfony/http-foundation from dependencies if guzzlehttp/psr7 is feasible enough
+- [ ] Remove symfony/http-foundation from dependencies if guzzlehttp/psr7 is feasible enough.
+- [ ] Authorization: optional, configurable.
+Provide only with interface and some simple provider - check hardcoded API keys